-The synergistic combination of nonlinear polymers with the high optical confinement afforded by plasmonics presents a promising avenue for the development of highly energy-efficient, ultrafast, and ultra-compact phase shifters.?,?,?,?
-Nonetheless, a significant challenge of this approach is the very high optical loss, typically exceeding 5-10 dB, which stands as a principal limitation.
-Additionally, the reliance on non-CMOS-compatible metals such as gold hinders the mass production of plasmonic devices.
-The long-term reliability and stability of the organic polymers used also necessitate further investigation.?
+The synergistic combination of nonlinear polymers with the high optical confinement afforded by plasmonics presents a promising avenue for the development of highly energy-efficient, ultrafast, and ultracompact phase shifters.80-83 Nonetheless, a significant challenge of this approach is the very high optical loss, typically exceeding 5 to 10 dB, which stands as a principal limitation.
+In addition, the reliance on non-CMOS-compatible metals such as Au hinders the mass production of plasmonic devices.
+The long-term reliability and stability of the organic polymers used also necessitate further investigation.

-To address these challenges, TCOs emerge as promising candidates for new low-loss and

-CMOS-compatible plasmonic devices.?,?,?
-Notably, the significant free-carrier dispersion effect of indium tin oxide (ITO) has been exploited to realize sub-wavelength-long phase shifters capable of sub-nanosecond switching speeds.
-This is achieved by electrostatically tuning the ITO carrier concentration close to, but not within, the high-loss epsilon-near-zero (ENZ) plasmonic region.?
-Despite these advancements, further optimization is required, as the insertion loss associated with these devices remains substantial (> 5 dB).
+To address these challenges, TCOs emerge as promising candidates for new low-loss and CMOS-compatible plasmonic devices.85-87 Notably, the significant free-carrier dispersion effect of ITO has been exploited to realize subwavelength-long phase shifters capable of subnanosecond switching speeds.
+This is achieved by electrostatically tuning the ITO carrier concentration close to, but not within, the high-loss epsilon-near-zero plasmonic region.
+Despite these advancements, further optimization is required, as the insertion loss associated with these devices remains substantial (>5 dB).